 Film: Jason X

 "Evil gets an upgrade."The tenth Friday the 13th film.
 And it's IN SPACE!After racking up well over two hundred murders, Jason Voorhees is finally captured by the United States government, which puts him under full lockdown.
 Every possible method of execution fails to kill him for good, so the government decides to put Jason in cryogenic suspension until someone can figure out what to do with him.
 Thanks to the interference (and general incompetence) of those who wanted to keep him unfrozen and study his regenerative capabilities, Jason almost escapes captivity — until Rowan, the scientist in charge of deep-freezing the Crystal Lake Killer, manages to lock him up in a cryogenic chamber.
 But Jason's murderous nature makes him shove his machete through the chamber and into Rowan, which causes a leak that freezes both of them.Four hundred years later, a group of students from the spaceship Grendel find the frozen pair during an archaeological trip to the now-abandoned Earth and bring them on board.
 While the crew revives Rowan via advanced medical technology, Jason thaws out on his own during an autopsy.
-Once he rises from the operating table, he starts killing everyone he can find — but the future has a few twists in store for Mr. Voorhees...Jason X closes out the original Friday the 13th franchise continuity as started by the original Friday the 13th.
-From this point, it branches off into two different continuations:A series of comics from Avatar Press:Novelization)
+Once he rises from the operating table, he starts killing everyone he can find — but the future has a few twists in store for Mr. Voorhees...Jason X closes out the original Friday the 13th film franchise continuity as started by Friday the 13th (1980).
+From this point, it branches off into two different continuations of their own:A series of comics from Avatar Press:Novelization)

 - Jason X: The Experiment (2005)